Michael Checkland: Director-General of the BBC

-As a former BBC accountant (hence his somewhat derogatory nickname "Michael Chequebook or Chequebook Checkland") he was more cautious and less radical than Milne, and therefore much less unsettling to the Thatcher government.
+As a former BBC accountant (hence his somewhat derogatory nickname "Michael Chequebook" or "Chequebook Checkland") he was more cautious and less radical than Milne, and therefore much less unsettling to the Thatcher government.
 It has been claimed that the exodus to Channel 4 in the early 1990s of dramatists like Dennis Potter and Alan Bleasdale, who had both been responsible for series which caused outrage among Conservatives during the Milne era, had much to do with the relative lack of risk-taking at the BBC under Checkland and his successor John Birt, who was deputy director-general throughout Checkland's reign.

 After the BBC

 Following his departure from the BBC, Checkland suggested at a Royal Television Society conference that the corporation's governors and the chairman Marmaduke Hussey had been out of touch: they thought, as he put it, that FM (as in FM radio) "stood for fuzzy monsters!"

 Following his retirement from the BBC, Checkland became closely associated with the National Children's Homes charity.
 He has since become involved in a range of other charities and public bodies: Director of the National Youth Music Theatre (1992–2002), Chairman of the City of Birmingham Symphony Orchestra (1995–2001), Governor of Westminster College, Oxford (1993–97), Governor of Birkbeck College London (1993–97), Visiting Professor at the International Academy of Broadcasting, Montreux (1995–97), the Peabody Awards Board of Jurors (1994-2000), and Chairman of the Higher Education Funding Council for England (1997–2001).

-In 1997-8 he was elected Vice-President of the British Methodist Conference, the highest lay position in the church.
+In 1997–1998 he was served as vice-president of the Methodist Conference, the highest lay position in the Methodist Church of Great Britain.

-He is a trustee of Reuters, chairman of Horsham YMCA, chairman of Horsham Arts Festival, chairman of the University of Brighton and a board member of the Wales Millennium Centre.
+Checkland is a trustee of Reuters, chairman of Horsham YMCA, chairman of Horsham Arts Festival, chairman of the University of Brighton and a board member of the Wales Millennium Centre.
 He was a member of the Independent Television Commission from 1997 to 2003, and chairman of Brighton Festival from 1993 to 2002.

-Michael Checkland now lives in Sussex and has three children and three step children.
+Checkland now lives in Sussex and has three children and two grandchildren.